eecs582/eecs582.github.io/project.md

 session in Tishman Hall if conditions allow.

 ### Deliverable #6: Source Code
-You will be required to turn in your source code along with instructions (documentation) and scripts for grading.
+You will be required to turn in your source code along with a detailed README and scripts for grading.
 The software artifact should be runnable by the TA and instructor.